The retail sector was hit hard by the pandemic, but there have been plenty of examples of shops going out of their way to put customers first.

 With online order slots increasingly difficult to secure, especially for those who hadn't bought groceries online before, relying on volunteers became the only option for many.
 And that presented a problem: how do you give someone else the money they need to shop for you?

 Accessing cash wasn't always practical, and not everyone felt comfortable making a bank transfer.
 That's where volunteer voucher shopping cards came in.
 Some supermarkets created virtual vouchers for shielders to buy - online or over the phone - and give to volunteers.

-When we compared these cards in May, only Asda’s could be topped up online.
-For other supermarkets’ cards you’d have to buy a new voucher when the first one ran out.
+When we , only Asda's could be topped up online.
+For other supermarkets' cards you'd have to buy a new voucher when the first one ran out.
 But these volunteer vouchers still proved a lifeline for many people.